Russia threatens to end grain deal with Ukraine - ExBulletin

 There are no sanctions on Russian food and fertilizer exports to world markets, but the problems relate to secondary sanctions imposed on shipping and insurance companies as well as banks.

-“The United States and England have taken action in terms of payment and insurance but we have to be fair, the problems remain,” Cavusoglu said, adding that barriers remained.
+“The United States and England have taken action in terms of payment and insurance but we have to be fair, the problems continue,” he said, adding that barriers remained.

-Meanwhile, the inflow of Ukrainian grain into Poland will be restricted, the countries announced on Friday, following protests by farmers.

-Ukrainian grain transited through the European Union to other countries after the war-torn country’s traditional Black Sea routes were blocked by invading Russia.

 -‘New world order’-